vincepr/c_compiler/README.md

 - The solution used is called Backpatching.
     - We emit the jump instruction with a placeholder for the goto-value
     - after compiling the statement, we go back and replace that placeholder offset with the real one.

+### Logical Operators
+And and Or are mathematically binary operators.
+BUT they function more like control flow.

+As in this: `true AND thisFnNeverGetsRun() AND alsoNotRun()` the functions get never run, since they are short-circuit after the `true AND`